Makasabi/minishell_42/README.md

 NP (noun phrase) = Jade
 VP (verb phrase) = reads a book

-It can me illustrated in a tree that way :
+It can be illustrated in a tree that way :

             S
             |